 - The miles they have driven annually

-We already established that if you weren’t at fault your insurance rates shouldn’t go up.
-Yet, you must take into account that California is a fault state and they determine fault differently.
-This law argues that sometimes, a crash is not the product of a single party’s actions and both drivers involved can be considered at fault for the crash.
+If you were involved in an auto accident with vehicle damage and physical injury but you weren’t the at-fault driver, your insurance rate shouldn’t go up.
+Yet, you must take into account that California is not a no-fault state, and determining who is at fault is done differently.
+This law argues that sometimes, a crash is not the product of a single party’s actions, and both drivers involved can be considered at fault for the incident.

 Let us help you understand this better with an example: